chamberOfUnderstanding/coding-problems/README.md

 # java-problems
-Solutions to coding problems from various sources in java
+Solutions to coding problems from various sources in Java

 # Arrays